Evidence for a high-z ISW signal from supervoids in the distribution of eBOSS quasars

 A third parameter is the minimum central under-density that is considered as a void centre ($\delta_{c}$, measured in the innermost $25\%$ region of voids).
 We again followed \cite{Kovacs2019} and selected supervoids with $\delta_{c}<-0.3$.

 As a possible consequence of the low QSO tracer density \citep[see e.g.][]{Hawken2020}, we observed that a small fraction of the voids appear completely empty in their centre ($\delta_{c}\approx-1.0$).
-For our fiducial analysis, we removed these potentially spurious objects from our eBOSS and MXXL samples, but confirmed that they do not change the main conclusions if included in the stacking analysis.
+While these void candidates are smaller than the typical $R\gtrsim100~\mpc$ supervoids in our eBOSS sample, such strong perturbations are not generally expected at such large scales ($R\sim10~\mpc$) in the early stages of the growth of density perturbations.
+These properties suggest that these voids might potentially be spurious.
+Nevertheless, their ISW imprints are expected to be low, and they may also be affected by non-linear effects (even if they are real matter under-densities) which are not captured by our linear ISW maps used for modelling in MXXL.
+For our fiducial analysis, we thus removed these voids from our eBOSS and MXXL samples, but confirmed that they do not change the main conclusions if included in the analysis.

 To create a binary \texttt{HEALPix} \citep{healpix} mask for the void finder, we constructed an eBOSS survey mask from the QSO catalogue following a similar eBOSS void analysis by \cite{Aubert2020}.
 In our MXXL analysis, a full sky mock catalogue was available but we split that into octants to more faithfully model the eBOSS void identification process that makes use of a 4,808 $deg^2$ sky area.